grumat/glossy-msp430/Hardware/Target_Proto_Boards/SLAU272_SLAU367/README.md

 # Users Guide

-The following points describes general use of these boards.
+The following points describes general use of this board.

 ## Configuring the Board According to MCU model